prakharmrsl/easypcceo.github.io/pages/crypto-mining/crypto-mining.md

 ## Crypto Mining Guide

-This guide will teach you the basics of mining for cryptocurrencies.
+This guide will teach you the basics of mining for cryptocurrencies and [crypto transactions](https://bitcoinfy.net/crypto-transactions-and-mining/){: target="_blank"}.

 These are the 3 MOST important parts of a cryptocurrency mining PC: